weiqichu/weiqichu.github.io/_teaching/compilers.md

 * You can download the software [here](https://visualstudio.microsoft.com/vs/).
 Choose "Download Visual Studio Community 2022".
 This is the free version.
 * When installing the software, choose the "Desktop development with C++" workload.
 * To run C++ code on VS2022, you must build projects with VS2022 first.
 Here are step-by-step instructions.
 The tutorials are made using VS2019, but you can follow the same steps to run C++ with VS 2022.
-        * Create a blank project and run C++ [here](https://www.pic.ucla.edu/getting-started-with-microsoft-visual-studio-2019/)
+    * Create a blank project and run C++ [post](https://www.pic.ucla.edu/getting-started-with-microsoft-visual-studio-2019/)
-        * A video on how to create projects and run C++ code [here](https://drive.google.com/open?id=19SgBvEt8olEaTbo6WnGIYxqb3IbekJiz)
+    * A video on how to create projects and run C++ code [video](https://drive.google.com/open?id=19SgBvEt8olEaTbo6WnGIYxqb3IbekJiz)
-        * A video on run existing C++ code snippets with Visual Studio 2022 (Spoiler alert: you must create a project first) [here](https://drive.google.com/open?id=1b5zSI4H9nNv3_vJtRCPuPtnRG3qPV-zy)
+    * A video on run existing C++ code snippets with Visual Studio 2022 (Spoiler alert: you must create a project first) [video](https://drive.google.com/open?id=1b5zSI4H9nNv3_vJtRCPuPtnRG3qPV-zy)

 For Mac OS users, install Xcode (any version).
 ---
 * Some MacBook computers may have installed Xcode already.
-If not, you can download the most recent Xcode [here] (https://developer.apple.com/xcode/)
+If not, you can download the most recent Xcode [here](https://developer.apple.com/xcode/)
 * To run C++ code on Xcode, you must create a project first.
-Here are demo videos made by Prof. Micheal Andrews on how to run C++ code with Xcode.
+Here are demo videos made by Prof. [Micheal Andrews](https://www.math.ucla.edu/~mjandr/) on how to run C++ code with Xcode.
 (Spoiler alert: you must create projects with Xcode first.)
-        * Creating a blank project and run C++ code [here](https://drive.google.com/open?id=1zu-fbDBu1w86CDrXtcA9-J4LrkIX7eBA)
+    * Creating a blank project and run C++ code [video](https://drive.google.com/open?id=1zu-fbDBu1w86CDrXtcA9-J4LrkIX7eBA)
-        * Create a project using code snippets [here](https://drive.google.com/open?id=1nYun2gefcHs0_EqmaZJcfVhztcMTQncw)
+    * Create a project using code snippets [video](https://drive.google.com/open?id=1nYun2gefcHs0_EqmaZJcfVhztcMTQncw)

 Official compiler -- Visual Studio 2022
 ---